openlattice/openlattice-help-site-old/_guides/integrations-2.md

 ---
 layout: page
-title: Integrations Part 2 – Integration Scripts
+title: Integrations Part 2 – Integration Scripts & Reading Data from .csv files
 description: Customize our provided template integration scripts.
 This guide is recommended for individuals who are completing data integrations.
 Reach out to support@openlattice.com if you need any assistance with your integration.
-weight: 1
+weight: 2
 ---

 <div style="color:black; border: 1px solid black; padding: 10px; background-color: yellow; border-radius:5px; text-align: center;">This guide is currently being updated for our new version of Shuttle API.
 Please email <a href="mailto:support@topenlattice.com">support@openlattice.com</a> with any comments or feedback.</div><br>